jonsag/pyVcf2AsteriskPhonebook/README.md

 # pyVcf2AsteriskPhonebook

 Import Google contacts, or any vCard file, to Asterisk Phonebook.
-Either export directly using the Asterisk Management Interface, or export the vCard file to a .csv and import that through FreePBX web UI.
+Either directly using the Asterisk Management Interface, or export the vCard file to a .csv and import that through FreePBX web UI.

 ## RasPBX